Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Introduction

 If a causal model contains hidden variables, a.k.a. unmeasured confounders, causal inference becomes considerably more complicated.
 In the present work, we provide semiparametric estimators for the average causal effect of a single treatment variable on a single outcome variable in increasingly general scenarios, culminating in semiparametric estimators for \emph{any} hidden variable causal model of a DAG in which this effect is identifiable.
-Weight-based estimators for a subclass of models considered in this paper, were studied in \citep{jung2020estimating}, and to the best of our knowledge, the \emph{front-door} model \citep{pearl1995causal} is the only graphical model with unmeasured confounders for which an influence function based estimator has been derived \citep{fulcher2017robust}.
-Other related work includes numerical procedures for approximating the influence function proposed by \citep{frangakis2015deductive, carone2019toward}.
-However, such methods are either restricted to settings where simple covariate adjustment is valid, or involve numerical approximations of the function itself which may be computationally prohibitive.
-Our contributions can be summarized as follows.
+The front-door model \citep{pearl1995causal} is perhaps the simplest example of a graphical model with unmeasured confounders where no valid adjustment set exists, but the effect is still identifiable.
+An influence function based estimator has been derived for the identified functional in the front-door model by \cite{fulcher2020robust}.
+Weight-based estimators for a subclass of models considered in this paper, were studied in \cite{jung2020estimating}.
+The authors in \cite{Jung2021estimating} have a similar objective in bridging the gap between the identification and estimation theory in causal graphical models.
+Other related work includes numerical procedures for approximating the influence function proposed by \cite{frangakis2015deductive, carone2019toward}.
+However, such methods are either restricted to settings where simple covariate adjustment is valid or involve numerical approximations of the function itself which may be computationally prohibitive.
+There also exists a rich literature on semiparametric theory with instrumental variables; see for example \cite{abadie2003semiparametric, okui2012doubly, wang2018bounded}.
+However, these methods impose more assumptions, such as monotonicity, exclusion restrictions, and causal relevance, than what is implied by the causal model itself represented via a DAG, possibly with hidden variables.

+The paper is organized as follows.
+In Section~\ref{sec:prelims}, we provide a brief overview of causal graphical models.
+We first describe the causal and statistical models of DAGs where all variables are observed.
+We then move on to DAGs with hidden (or unmeasured) variables, and describe the latent projection of a hidden variable DAG into an acyclic directed mixed graph (ADMG).
+We discuss the district and topological factorizations of ADMGs, which are useful in deriving estimation results in Sections~\ref{sec:primal} and \ref{sec:eff_if}.
+Next, we introduce the general nested Markov factorization which is essential for our results in Section~\ref{sec:nested}.
+We close this chapter with a more detailed overview of the results and their relation to semiparametric inference theory.